DarkKirb/homepage/source/_drafts/Pokemon-Gen-1-Living-Pokedex-Journey-Cascade-Badge.md

 {% image ../_drafts/Pokemon-Gen-1-Living-Pokedex-Journey-Cascade-Badge/sandshrew.webp %}
 {
     "widths": [[768, 256], [769, 512]],
     "alt": "Pokédex entry of Sandshrew, the Mouse Pokémon.
 It is 2ft tall and 26lb heavy.
 Its body is dry.
-When it gets cold at night, its hide is said to become coated with a fine dew."
+When it gets cold at night, its hide is said to become coated with a fine dew.", "pixelArt": true
 }
 {% endimage %}